 As Mark explains, properly doing this lift is not harmful to your shoulders.

 I find it very difficult to do 3 heavy sets of 5 across (with the same heavy weight).
-I prefer to work up to ONE heavy set of 5.
+I prefer to work up to ONE heavy set of 5, sometimes 3 reps if my elbow is bothering me.

 Squat Strength Standards